July 9, 2020

 • Fallopian tubes – Endometriosis, blocked Fallopian tubes, or the way a uterus is shaped may prevent contraception from taking place.

 • Underlying medical problems – It could be something as simple as the woman’s low weight or a thyroid imbalance that is causing infertility.
 Both of which are easily remedied with a doctor’s assistance.
-It is also possibly for infertility to be caused by depression, an undiagnosed abnormality, or undiagnosed diabetes.
+It is also possibly for infertility to be caused by depression, an undiagnosed abnormality, or extremely off balance hormones.

 If you’ve been trying for over a year and you haven’t been having any luck, you should see a doctor.
 The longer you want to get to the root of your infertility issue, the longer it will take for you to welcome your new baby into the world!